GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 ## How do I prepare for reduced UA? {: #prepare-and-test}

-As we get closer to scaled availability of the reduced User-Agent string in Chrome Stable, [review your site code](https://web.dev/migrate-to-ua-ch/#audit-collection-and-use-of-user-agent-data) for instances and uses of the User-Agent string.
+As we get closer to scaled availability of the reduced User-Agent string, [review your site code](https://web.dev/migrate-to-ua-ch/#audit-collection-and-use-of-user-agent-data) for instances and uses of the User-Agent string.
 If your site relies on parsing the User-Agent string to read the device model, platform version, or full